Kids Blossom OT (Standard)

 Meet Kylie

-Kylie holds a Bachelor of Occupational Therapy (Hons, Research Class I) and has experience working across a range of settings including community services, hospitals, private practice, and schools.
-While she has supported adults and children of all ages, Kylie has a special interest in paediatrics, neurodevelopment, and sensory integration.
+Kylie holds a Bachelor of Occupational Therapy (Hons, Research Class I) and has experience working across community services, hospitals, private practice, and school settings.
+While she has supported both children and adults across the lifespan, she has a special interest in paediatrics, neurodevelopment, and sensory integration.

-She has completed postgraduate training in CLASI Certificates in Ayres Sensory Integration and is currently undertaking further studies in neuroscience and youth mental health at the University of the Sunshine Coast.
+She has completed the CLASI Certificate in Ayres Sensory Integration (CASI) and is currently undertaking further study in neuroscience and youth mental health at the University of the Sunshine Coast.

 Get Started